concise-ee/k8s-ws/README.md

 `http://${hostName}/${yourName}/actuator/health`
 from public internet (i.e. using your browser or curl).
 The full url should look like `http://35.189.236.126.xip.io/mikk/actuator/health`

+> Note, on linux you can use `watch` to monitor changes of outputs of one or more commands:
+> `watch "kubectl get ingress && kubectl describe ingress demo && curl http://${hostName}/${yourName}/actuator/health"`

 ## Step 5: Create autoscaler